+Student's Name: Cell Phone Number: Internship Site: On-site Supervisor:

+Start date/End Date:

-(10 bo cabinition to your radulty cap o.
-1.00.)
-Ce Inte udent's Name: Il Phone Number: ernship Site: i-site Supervisor: Sta art date/End Date: 2) Briefly describe the internship position and what roles and re esponsibilities it will involve.
-3) ) List the specific learning outcomes for what you will learn as a result of this experience.
-4) List the activities and/or projects that you will engage in duhelp you achieve your learning outcomes. uring your internship that will 5) Describe how your internship activities will help you achieve your learning outcomes.
-6) In cooperation with your Faculty Supervisor, agree to complete all evaluation tasks.
-The Internship Handbook contains three types of evaluations: a) Your evaluation of yourself (Self-Assessment of Professional Growth) b) Your evaluation of the internship experience (daily/weekly log of activities, final summative paper, evaluation of internship site and site supervisor) c) Your On-Site Supervisor's evaluation of you and your work (Mid-Term Evaluation of Intern by On-Site Supervisor; End-of-Semester Evaluation of Intern by On-Site Supervisor) 7) Provide documentation and verification of contact hours for texperience (1 credit = 50 contact hours) he duration of your internship 8) If applicable, additional requirements as determined by the fidepartment.
-Refer to course syllabus or meet with your facurequirements. , gree to complete and submit these documentation, forms, and edit for this internship. d evaluations in order to receive Stu udent Signature Date: Inte Internship Site Supervisor Date: Fa culty Supervisor Signature: Date:
+- 2) Briefly describe the internship position and what roles and responsibilities it will involve. - 3) List the specific learning outcomes for what you will learn as a result of this experience. - 4) List the activities and/or projects that you will engage in during your internship that will help you achieve your learning outcomes. - 5) Describe how your internship activities will help you achieve your learning outcomes. - 6) In cooperation with your Faculty Supervisor, agree to complete all evaluation tasks.
+The Internship Handbook contains three types of evaluations: - a) Your evaluation of yourself (Self-Assessment of Professional Growth) - b) Your evaluation of the internship experience (daily/weekly log of activities, final summative paper, evaluation of internship site and site supervisor) - c) Your On-Site Supervisor's evaluation of you and your work (Mid-Term Evaluation of Intern by On-Site Supervisor; End-of-Semester Evaluation of Intern by On-Site Supervisor) - 7) Provide documentation and verification of contact hours for the duration of your internship experience (1 credit = 50 contact hours) - If applicable, additional requirements as determined by the faculty supervisor and/or department.
+Refer to course syllabus or meet with your faculty supervisor for specific requirements.

+I agree to complete and submit these documentation, forms, and evaluations in order to receive credit for this internship.

+Student Signature Date:

+Internship Site Supervisor Date:

+Faculty Supervisor Signature: Date: